LeuwHugo/finley/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Support

-If you encounter any issues or have questions:
-- Create an issue on GitHub
-- Check the documentation
-- Review the troubleshooting guide

-## 🎯 Roadmap

-- [ ] Mobile application
-- [ ] Advanced reporting and analytics
-- [ ] Investment portfolio tracking
-- [ ] Bill reminders and notifications
-- [ ] Data import/export features
-- [ ] Multi-user support
-- [ ] Advanced security features

----

 **Finley** - Take control of your financial future! 💰✨